Establishing JDBC Connection in Java

 Once a connection is established you can interact with the database.
 The JDBCStatement, CallableStatement, and PreparedStatement interfaces define the methods that enable you to send SQL commands and receive data from your database.

 Statement st = con.createStatement();

 Now comes the most important part i.e executing the query.
-Query here is an SQL Query.
+The query here is an SQL Query.
 Now we know we can have multiple types of queries.
 Some of them are as follows:

-- Query for updating/inserting table in a database.
+- The query for updating/inserting a table in a database.

 int m = st.executeUpdate(sql); if (m==1) System.out.println("inserted successfully : "+sql); else System.out.println("insertion failed");